 Some Key Facts as Presented in the Report:

-- There are 27,380 organisations in the New Zealand not-for-profit sector.
+- There are 27,380 registered charities in New Zealand.

 - One organisation per 170 New Zealanders, compared with 422 in Australia and 339 in the US.
 This puts a strain on adequate funding, staff, volunteers and board members.

 - Since 2010, 2.5 new charities begin each business day.

 - Income growth has averaged 5.7% over the last decade.
 Expenses are up 6% (with employee expenses consistent at 40% of total costs).

 - Government support has grown faster at 7.4% with outsourcing work to charities.
 In comparison, philanthropy has grown at only 3.8% over the period.
 This keeps margins low and hampers innovation.

 - The sector is asset rich with $60 billion in value: 45% of that is held in land and buildings and 40% in endowments and investments.
 The challenge is to ensure these assets are best aligned with the mission of the particular charity.
 This asset base has 85% of the assets controlled by 15% of the NFPs.
 With the annual depreciation costs at about $700m, this is a significant cost for the sector.